 Email was Blocked

 Email was Auto-ForwardedAuto-forwarding of emails may also cause issues as DocuSign can only ensure the notification reached the email that is was sent directly to.
 If the signer is still not receiving the notification email, you can try to resend the document to them at an alternate email address on a different email provider (i.e. Gmail, Hotmail, Outlook, Yahoo, etc.).

 Embedded/Captive SigningPowerForm initiators/Captive Signers/Embedded Signers don't receive email notifications by default.

 Note: There's no way to tell in the User Interface that a recipient is set to captive.
 Please contact Support for assistance if the below article doesn't help.

-Suppressing email notifications to embedded signers is expected behavior, and is by design, due to the account-wide setting known as "Suppress emails to embedded signers" in the Signing Settings of DocuSign's Admin area.
+Suppressing email notifications to embedded signers is expected behavior, and is by design, due to the account-wide setting known as "Suppress emails to embedded signers" in the Signing Settings of DocuSign's Settings area.

 Suppress emails to embedded signers: When selected, an email completion notice is not sent to embedded signers when envelope signing is completed.
 This option is only used with the embedded signing function and cannot be selected if the Send completion emails to embedded signers option is selected.

-Note: It's common that recipients will become set as embedded signers through an API call that specifically sets them this way using a clientUserID code (see Step 1 of the Embedded Signing - REST API Guide article).
+Note: It's common that recipients will become set as embedded signers through an API call that specifically sets them this way using a clientUserID code (see Step 1 of the Embedded Signing - REST API Guide ).
 Using embedded recipients you can let users sign or send documents directly through your UI, avoiding the context-switch to email.
-Find out more here.